-Reasons for showing sexual compliance were identified by through 14 statements on reasons that may influence women to comply with doing sexual activities they do not want to do.
-The participants were asked to rate the suitability of each statement to their situation (“very not true to my situation” = 1, “not true to my situation” = 2, “true to my situation” = 3, or “very true to my situation” = 4).
+Reasons for complying sexually were identified using 14 statements of reasons that the women may have experienced as influencing them to behave other than they wished to behave.
+Participants were asked to rate the accuracy of each statement within their situation: “very not true to my situation” = 1; “not true to my situation” = 2; “true to my situation” = 3; or “very true to my situation” = 4.
 All 14 statements were developed based on a literature review on sexual compliance (Humphreys & Kennett, 2011; Impett & Peplau 2002; Meston & Buss, 2007; O’Sullivan & Allgeier, 1998; Shotland & Hunter 1995).
-An example of the statement is: “I am afraid of losing my boyfriend if I do not perform the sexual activity” and “Doing sexual activities is a norm/habit in our relationship.”
+Two examples of the statements used are: “I am afraid of losing my boyfriend if I do not perform the sexual activity,” and “Doing sexual activities is a norm/habit in our relationship.”

-The authors did not aim to identify the relationship between the fourteen statements or treat them all as one, rather as individual items that explain different things.
-Due to this, there was no psychometric test conducted to test the consistency of the items.
+The authors did not try to identify a relationship among the 14 statements or treat them all as one; rather, they were considered individual items that each explained different things.
+Due to the use of this method, no psychometric test was conducted to test the consistency of the items.

 Partner’s behavior(s) that influence sexual compliance

-Sexual compliance is the behavior of voluntarily complying with the partner’s sexual requests, without any pressure or threat from the partner.
-However, the reality is that there may very well be behaviors performed or shown by the partner that influence a woman’s decision to have compliant sex.
-Our literature review shows that sometimes there are mild or subtle pressures to do sexual activities, making room for the women to comply (Livingston, Buddie, Testa, & VanZile-Tamsen, 2004; Shackleford & Goetz, 2004).
-Based on the literature, the authors have come up with 15 types of partner’s behavior that may influence women to show sexual compliance and asked the participants to check off the items that were done to them.
+Sexual compliance behavior is defined as voluntarily complying with a partner’s sexual requests without receiving any pressure or threat from the partner.
+However, the reality is that certain behaviors may be performed or participated in by the partner that influence a woman’s decision to comply with sexual behavior.
+Our literature review shows that mild or subtle pressure sometimes exists for performing sexual activities, making room for the women to comply (Livingston, Buddie, Testa, & VanZile-Tamsen, 2004; Shackleford & Goetz, 2004).
+Based on the literature, the authors have come up with 15 types of partner behavior that may influence women to comply with sexual behavior and asked the participants to check off the items that they had experienced.

 Emotional consequences of complying with unwanted sex

-The emotional consequences of sexual compliance were determined by the question “What feelings or emotions emerged after you perform a sexual activity? (you may choose more than 1)”.
-The answer options were developed based on the variety of emotions that may arise from first sexual experiences according to Guggino and Ponzetti (1997) and adjusted through a discussion between the authors.
+The emotional consequences of sexual compliance were determined by the answers to the question “What feelings or emotions emerge after you perform a sexual activity?
+(You may choose more than 1)”.
+The answer options were developed based on the variety of emotions that Guggino and Ponzetti (1997) found may arise from first-time sexual experiences and adjusted based on discussion between the authors.

-Daya analysis
+Data analysis

-There are two types of data on the current study: quantitative and qualitative.
-Quantitative data were processed using descriptive statistical analysis which involves the measuring of mean, standard deviation, and percentages.
+There are two types of data in the current study: quantitative and qualitative.
+Quantitative data were processed using descriptive statistical analysis, which involves the measuring of mean, standard deviation, and percentages.

 Results

-One of the aims of the current study is to figure out the prevalence of sexual compliance of women in Jabodetabek.
-From 1444 samples of the study, 30.75% reported that they have done one or more unwanted sexual activity or that they did it because they felt like they had to.
-Eighty-eight percent or 391 people from this group reported that they have never received pressure in the form of physical violence, verbal threats, or were intoxicated by their partner to perform the sexual activity.
+One of the goals for the current study is to measure the prevalence of sexual compliance by women in Jabodetabek.
+From 1,444 samples of the study, 30.75% reported that they had participated in one or more unwanted sexual activities and they did so because they felt pressured to.
+Eighty-eight percent or 391 people from this group reported that they had never received any pressure in the form of physical violence, verbal threats, or due to deliberate intoxication of their partner.

 Demographic characteristics and sexual compliance experience